Feminist Take: Vintage Aluminum Christmas Tree

 How a mid-century holiday icon reflects women’s roles in consumer culture and domestic life.

-A Space Age Holiday Icon: The History of the Aluminum Christmas Tree
+The History of the Aluminum Christmas Tree

-Aluminum trees often came in a selection of fun colors, including silver, gold, green or pink, and were generally paired with a rotating color wheel to reflect bright hues onto their high-shine “needles”.
+Aluminum trees came in a selection of fun colors, including silver, gold, green or pink, and were generally paired with a rotating color wheel to reflect bright hues onto their high-shine “needles”.
 This minimalist yet futuristic “mid-mod” look was a strong departure from the naturalistic styles of traditional holiday decor.

 By the early 1960s, aluminum trees were everywhere, marketed as stylish, modern and practical – a perfect fit for the (cough, cough, female) modern homemaker of the day.